Brian Schneider: Philadelphia Phillies

 On December 1, 2009, Schneider signed a two-year contract with the Philadelphia Phillies.
-One highlight of his Phillies career came on July 8, 2010, when Schneider hit a walk-off home run to give the Phillies a 4-3 win over the Cincinnati Reds.
+On July 8, 2010, Schneider hit a walk-off home run to give the Phillies a 4-3 win over the Cincinnati Reds.

-Following the completion of his initial Phillies contract, where he served as the team's backup catcher behind Carlos Ruiz, Schneider signed for one more season in Philadelphia prior to the 2012 season.
+Following the completion of his initial Phillies contract, where he served as the team's backup catcher behind Carlos Ruiz, Schneider signed a contract for one more season in Philadelphia prior to the 2012 season.

 After the 2012 season, Schneider announced his retirement from Major League Baseball, on January 29, 2013.

-Coaching
+Coaching career

 Schneider managed the Jupiter Hammerheads in the Florida State League, during the 2014 season.
-On December 4, 2015, he was announced as the new catching coach for the Miami Marlins.
+On December 4, 2015, he was named as the new catching coach for the Miami Marlins.

-Schneider’s contract was not renewed after the 2019 season with the Marlins.

-He was named as Syracuse Mets manager on January 3, 2020.
+Following the 2019 season, the Marlins did not renew Schneider’s contract.
+On January 3, 2020, he was named as the manager of the Syracuse Mets.

-On February 7, 2020, Brian Schneider was named quality control coach for the New York Mets, succeeding Luis Rojas, who held the position last season and was named Mets manager in January 2020.
+On February 7, 2020, Schneider was named quality control coach for the New York Mets, succeeding Luis Rojas, who was named Mets manager in January 2020.
+Following the 2022 season, the Mets and Schneider parted ways.